-The March Board of Review has the authority to hear the denial of an exemption by the assessor.
-This would include denial due to the filing of an incomplete Form 5278.
-If the taxpayer presents a fully completed Form 5278 to the March Board of Review and the Board believes the property meets the exemption requirements, then the Board may grant the exemption.
+The March Board of Review has the authority to hear the denial of an exemption by the assessor or to review a late filed Form 5278.
+This also includes denial due to the filing of an incomplete Form 5278.
+If the taxpayer presents a fully completed Form 5278 to the March Board of Review and the Board believes the property meets the exemption requirements, then the Board may grant the exemption, again this includes a late filed form.

 The March Board of Review also has the authority to review and accept an amended filing by the taxpayer as long as the taxpayer properly claimed the exemption by timely and completely filing Form 5278.